 Ryan P. Hanley

-Ryan Patrick Hanley is the Mellon Distinguished Professor of Political Science at Marquette University.
+Ryan Patrick Hanley is Professor of Political Science at Boston College.
 His research in the history of political philosophy focuses on the Enlightenment.
-He is the author of Love’s Enlightenment: Rethinking Charity in Modernity and Adam Smith and the Character of Virtue.
+He is the author of Our Great Purpose: Adam Smith on Living a Better Life and Love’s Enlightenment: Rethinking Charity in Modernity.

-Matthew Continetti is Editor in Chief of the Washington Free Beacon.
-Prior to joining the Beacon, he was Opinion Editor of The Weekly Standard, where he remains a Contributing Editor.
+Matthew Continetti is resident fellow at the American Enterprise Institute.
+Prior to joining AEI, he was Editor in Chief of the Washington Free Beacon.
 His articles and reviews have appeared in The New York Times, The Wall Street Journal, and The Washington Post.

 Adam J. White

 Adam J. White is a senior fellow at the American Enterprise Institute, where he focuses on American constitutionalism.
 Concurrently, he codirects the C. Boyden Gray Center for the Study of the Administrative State at the Antonin Scalia Law School at George Mason University.